Juniper/nita-ansible/README.md

 # Misc

-For more information on NITA releases refer to the [README.md](./README.md) for the NITA Webapp <link to that>
+For more information on NITA releases refer to the [README.md](https://github.com/Juniper/nita-webapp/blob/21.7/README.md) for the NITA Webapp.